Associate of Applied Science in Early Childhood Development

 |EDEC A303||Young Children in Inclusive Settings||3|

-To be admitted to EDEC A295, applicants must complete an application and have earned a grade of C or above in all EDEC courses.
+To be admitted to EDEC A295, applicants must complete an application and have earned a minimum grade of C in all EDEC courses.

 Program Student Learning Outcomes